aramboyajyan/todo-model/README.md

 #### >

 Completed task.
-This of the symbol as rotated checkmark.
+Think of this as a rotated checkmark.

 #### ?